-Are you in the market for a new banjo?
+The Are you in the market for the best beginner banjo ?
 The banjo’s cousin the guitar has typically been in the limelight during past decades thanks to rockers like Eddie Van Halen and Jimi Hendrix.
 However, you can’t forget the musical instrument featured in banjo reviews.

 The banjo’s roots date back to an African stringed instrument connected to a drum.
 It includes a drum, string, and stick.
 It’s unknown when this instrument was first played.